 Independent Specialist Colleges

 Occasionally local further education colleges can’t meet young people’s needs, and it is necessary to explore specialist colleges.
 Natspec provides a directory of specialist colleges nationally.

 The process of exploring these options and securing a place needs to start well in advance of leaving school.
 Should you feel that you may need this type of college you should discuss it with your Connexions Adviser as early as possible.

 North Tyneside Council’s Adult Learning Service and Tyne Met College jointly offer a range of courses that over 16 year olds can apply for, including some that provide support for people with learning disabilities and difficulties.
 You can access the joint prospectus here.

-North Tyneside Adult Learning Service have a wide range of courses which includes a Vocational Study Programme for young people who have and Education Health and Care Plan (EHCP).
+North Tyneside Adult Learning Service have a wide range of courses which includes a Vocational Study Programme for young people who have an Education Health and Care Plan (EHCP).
 This will suit young people who would like to develop their employability skills further, and undertake more work experience placements before deciding on their chosen career path.
-There will be a range of vocational tasters on offer, as well as support to explore career directions.
-Learners will also undertake further study in Maths and English.
-Following this, learners could progress to other further education and training or a supported internship.

 Young people can attend taster days to help them find out more and see if this option is for them.